About Greg

 — B.A.
 Nilsson, The Syncopated Times

-Trumpet: Echoes and Transmit: Echoes are meditative sound/art music projects created for deep listening.Weaving together layers of sound — from acoustic sources like trumpet and piano to field recordings, electronic instruments, and live audio processing — the duo folds together layers of sound into a musical tapestry that echoes the people, places, and ponderings in the larger world around it.
+Trumpet: Echoes is a meditative sound project created for deep listening.Weaving together layers of sound — from acoustic sources to field recordings, electronic instruments, and live audio processing — the project folds together layers of sound into a musical tapestry that echoes the people, places, and ponderings in the larger world around it.

 "Truly a spectacle."